 Brighton and Chichester are the two cities located in Sussex.
 Brighton is just 25 miles from Herstmonceux Castle and is a very popular destination for shopping, live music, days out and nightlife.
 It is known as ‘London by the Sea’ and also as ‘Silicon Beach’ due to a large number of media, digital and technology businesses based there.

 Due to the geographical location and its close proximity to France, Sussex has been subject to some of England’s major invasions, including the Roman invasion of Britain and the Battle of Hastings in 1066.

 The weather in Sussex is some of the best in the country, with mild winters and warmer climates throughout the year.

 While you are staying in Sussex you can visit many historical locations, beautiful countryside and stunning coastlines.
-Take a look at our Discover Sussex page to learn more about what the region has to offer.

 The South Downs National Park covers an area of almost 1000 square miles and is recognised as an area of outstanding beauty.
 Thanks to the type of land, weather patterns and the way that the land is managed, many rare and important wildlife species thrive in the South Downs.